dlwicksell/nodem/README.md

     > db.open({namespace: '/home/dlw/g/db_utf.gld'});

-Nodem supports a feature called autoRelink, which will automatically relink a routine image containing any function called by the function API.
-By default autoRelink is off.
+Nodem supports a feature called auto-relink, which will automatically relink a routine image containing any function called by the function API.
+By default auto-relink is off.
 You can enable it in one of three ways.
 First, you can pass it as a property in the object parameter, passed to the function API directly, with a value of true, or any non-zero number.
-This will turn on autoRelink just for that call.
+This will turn on auto-relink just for that call.
 You can also disable it, by setting autoRelink to false, or 0, if it was already enabled by one of the global settings.
 E.g.